 (Diesel Generators as part of an emergency power system have built in fuel tanks from 8-12 hours, depending on manufacturer.
 Some have additional external tanks that can extend their running time to 24 or 48 hours.

 A generator has less operating constraints than a UPS System.
-It can be installed outside in its own weatherproof acoustic container.
+Installed outside in its own weatherproof acoustic container.

 The generator is not prone to climate conditions and can run as long as you wish.
 Refuelling can take place whilst in operation with no requirement to turn it off.